robocorp/rcc/README.md

 ![RCC](/docs/title.png)

+# License change notice

+See [LICENSE-NOTICE.md](/LICENSE-NOTICE.md) for a notice on the terms under which RCC is made available.

+# Introduction

 RCC allows you to create, manage, and distribute Python-based self-contained automation packages.
 RCC also allows you to run your automations in isolated Python environments so they can still access the rest of your machine.

 🚀 "Repeatable, movable and isolated Python environments for your automation."